puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_classes.markdown

 >
 >   This pattern works by guaranteeing that the params class is evaluated before Puppet attempts to evaluate the main class's parameter list.
 It is especially useful when you want your default values to change based on system facts and other data, since it lets you isolate and encapsulate all that conditional logic.
 >
 > **In nearly all other cases, inheritance is unnecessary complexity.** If you need some class's resources declared before proceeding further, you can [include](#using-include) it inside another class's definition.
 If you need to read internal data from another class, you should generally use [qualified variable names][qualified_var] instead of assigning parent scopes.
-If you need to use an "anti-class" pattern (e.g. to disable a service that is normally enabled), you can use a class parameter to override the standard behavior.
+If you need to use an "anti-class" pattern (e.g., to disable a service that is normally enabled), you can use a class parameter to override the standard behavior.
 >
 > Note also that you can [use resource collectors to override resource attributes][collector_override] in unrelated classes, although this feature should be handled with care.